Poor speeds and long wait times are deal breakers for site visitors

 Many things must happen on a technical level, when requesting and receiving content from a server.
 With that, there are many 3rd party tools with their own algorithms and metrics.
 The most widely used is Google’s Lighthouse.

-Ultimately it’s about letting your visitors access your site without having to wait - which everyone would prefer.
+Ultimately it’s about letting your visitors access your site without having to wait!

 Lighthouse is a tool that Google uses to analyze the speed of a webpage.
 Anyone can use it for free.